Gimlet Media: Heavyweight

 In September 2016, Gimlet released the first episode of the podcast Heavyweight with Jonathan Goldstein.
 The company describes the format as stories "about journeying back to the moment when everything went wrong".

-The show's fourth season debuted on September 4, 2019.
+Heavyweight was cancelled by Spotify in December 2023.
+Goldstein has stated he hopes to find another production partner to continue the podcast.

+Heavyweight relaunched in 2025 with Puskin Industries.

 Crimetown

 Crimetown, a documentary series "centered on organized crime" debuted in 2016.
 The first season focused on organized crime in Providence, Rhode Island.
 The show is hosted by Marc Smerling and Zac Stuart-Pontier.
-The two previously worked together on the HBO documentary series The Jinx, and the documentary film Catfish.
+The two previously worked together on the HBO documentary series The Jinx and the documentary film Catfish.

 Season two of Crimetown, which focuses on police corruption and brutality in 1970s Detroit, Michigan, began on October 2, 2018.
 Unlike season 1, it was released exclusively on Spotify.

 Every Little Thing

 Every Little Thing premiered on April 17, 2017, as the successor to Surprisingly Awesome.
 In finding a new host in former Science Friday producer Flora Lichtman, Gimlet decided that what they were creating was "a whole new thing" and decided to change the show's name to reflect that.
+Every Little Thing was cancelled and aired its final episode on October 11, 2022.

 The Pitch

 In June 2017, it was announced that the podcast The Pitch, hosted by Josh Muccio, would move to Gimlet Media after previously being produced independently.
+The Pitch returned to independent production in July 2022 following Muccio's buyback of the show from Spotify.